mosajjal/dnsmonster/README.md

   -dnstapPermission="755": Set the dnstap socket permission, only applicable when unix:// is used -dnstapSocket="": dnstrap socket path.
 Example: unix:///tmp/dnstap.sock, tcp://127.0.0.1:8080 -fileOutputPath="": Path to output file.
-Used if fileOutputType is not none -fileOutputType="none": What should be written to file. options: all, skipdomains, allowdomains, none.
-No value for this field means none
+Used if fileOutputType is not none -fileOutputType=0: What should be written to file. options: 0: none, 1: all, 2: apply skipdomains logic, 3: apply allowdomains logic, 4: apply both skip and allow domains logic
   -filter="((ip and (ip[9] == 6 or ip[9] == 17)) or (ip6 and (ip6[6] == 17 or ip6[6] == 6 or ip6[6] == 44)))": BPF filter applied to the packet stream.
 If port is selected, the packets will not be defragged.
+  -gcTime=10s: Garbage Collection interval for tcp assembly and ip defragmentation -gomaxprocs=-1: GOMAXPROCS variable -kafkaBatchSize=1000: Minimun capacity of the cache array used to send data to Kafka -kafkaOutputBrokers="": comma-separated list of kafka brokers.
+Used if kafkaOutputType is not none -kafkaOutputTopic="": Kafka topic for logging -kafkaOutputType=0: What should be written to kafka. options: 0: none, 1: all, 2: apply skipdomains logic, 3: apply allowdomains logic, 4: apply both skip and allow domains logic
-  -gcTime=10s: Garbage Collection interval for tcp assembly and ip defragmentation -gomaxprocs=-1: GOMAXPROCS variable -loggerFilename=false: Show the file name and number of the logged string -maskSize=32: Mask source IPs by bits.
+  -loggerFilename=false: Show the file name and number of the logged string -maskSize=32: Mask source IPs by bits.
 32 means all the bits of IP is saved in DB -memprofile="": write memory profile to file